 Choosing the right business projector could be the difference between having a great meeting or a total disaster.
-We all know that Projectors offer a cost-effective way to enhance businesses meetings.
-Knowing display requirements is the most helpful way to ensure a good fit.
+We all know that projectors offer a cost-effective way to enhance business meetings, and knowing display requirements is the most helpful way to ensure a good fit.
 A quality light source, providing lasting performance, will improve your ability to effectively deliver business presentations for years to come.

-Offering numerous benefits, including durability, space savings and wide-angle viewing, many projectors have what you need.
-Filter-free designs and extended lamp life provide even greater TCO advantages – enabling your businesses to further extend its technology budget.
+Offering numerous benefits, including durability, space savings, and wide-angle viewing, many projectors have what you need.
+Filter-free designs and extended lamp life provide an even better total cost of ownership (TCO) – enabling your businesses to further extend its technology budget.

 The Best Projector Solution

-Image quality is better than ever and projection options are available to meet varying business needs.
+Image quality is better than ever and projection options are available to meet any business need.
 Choosing from among the many options, however, can be daunting.
 Understanding the technologies most useful for the needs of a business, along with key specifications affecting image quality, is a helpful starting point.

 Before considering the equipment itself, take a step back to assess your needs and installation conditions.
 This helps to ensure a best-fit projector solution for any given business application.
-Consider room size.
-Number of attendees.
-Lighting conditions.
-Multiple projectors.
-Presenter needs.
+Consider room size, number of attendees, lighting conditions, multiple projectors, presenter needs, etc.